ADGEfficiency/teaching-monolith/trees/forests.md

     f.savefig(os.path.join(model_dir, 'importances.png'))
 ```

+For categorical features, RF are biased in favour of attributes with more levels
+- variable importance scores for RF are not reliable for this kind of data

+### Feature selection

 Non-predictive features don't hurt so much with trees
 - use multiple metrics that are proxies for same concept as predictors
 - two or three things that measure it indirectly
 - ie absolute and relative differences!

-Use multiple metrics that are proxies for same concept as predictors- two or three things that measure it indirectly - i.e. absolute and relative differences!

-When we ensemble decision trees, we lose the interpretability that a single tree gives us

-Two ways to measure importance in random forests
-- decrease in model accuracy if values of variables are randomly set (on OOB data)
-- average decrease in Gini score for all nodes that were split on a variable (on training data)

-Accuracy decrease is more reliable, but requires more computation

-Gini decrease sheds light on which variables are used for splits

-For categorical features, RF are biased in favour of attributes with more levels
-- variable importance scores for RF are not reliable for this kind of data